zbinlin/rx-hotkeys/README.md

 keyManager.addSequence(konamiConfig);
 ```

+### 4. Manage Contexts

-4. Manage ContextsControl which shortcuts are active by setting the context.
+Control which shortcuts are active by setting the context.

 ```typescript
 // Assuming some shortcuts are configured with context: "editor"